Dog Friendly Hiking Trails in Sedona, AZ

 West Fork Oak Creek Trailhead West Fork Oak Creek Trailhead is a dog-friendly, well-maintained three mile trail in the Coconino National Forest.
 The trail goes through the Oak Creek canyon with many different plants for your pooch to see and sniff, and in several places the trail crosses a beautiful creek.
 Your dog must remain on leash at all times, and you may be subject to ticketing and fines if you do not comply.
 Please contact the USDA Forest Service for current rates and fees regarding use of the trail, as well as fire danger level.
 See Details

-Slide Rock State Park Slide Rock State Park, located just outside of Sedona, AZ, is a 43-acre park in Oak Creek Canyon.
+Slide Rock State Park Slide Rock State Park, located just outside Sedona, AZ, is a 43-acre park in Oak Creek Canyon.
 This site gets its name after the slippery rocks that form a slick natural water chute.
 Visitors have been coming to this park to swim and catch a tan for generations.
-Leashed dogs are welcome in the park, but are not permitted near the creek and swimming areas.
-Admission is $10 to $30 per vehicle.
+Leashed dogs are welcome in the park but not near the creek and swimming areas.
 See Details

 Crescent Moon Picnic Site Leashed dogs are welcome at this Sedona picnic site.
 One of the most photographed scenes in the southwest is towering Cathedral Rock reflected in the waters of Oak Creek at Red Rock Crossing.
 It should come as no surprise, then, that the picnic area located at that same site is as popular as it is beautiful.
 People come here to fish, swim, and wade in the creek, as well as to picnic and photograph the scenery.
 At times it can become quite crowded.
 If you want the world-class beauty of Red Rock Crossing all to yourself (or nearly so) visit early in the morning or on a weekday.
 Some people and pups may choose to get wet.
 Vault toilets and beverage vending machines on site.
 An $11 per vehicle day-use fee is required.
 See Details